-- Council resources are released in accordance with the Council's approved procedures and budgets; - ➤ Payments are supported by appropriate documentation, either in the form of an original trade invoice or other appropriate form of document confirming the payment as due and/or an acknowledgement of receipt is obtained, where no other form of invoice is available; - An official order has been raised covering the purchase where no formal contractual arrangement is in place; and - > VAT has been appropriately identified and coded to the control account for periodic recovery and that submissions have been returned in a timely manner.
+- Council resources are released in accordance with the Council's approved procedures and budgets; - ➤ Payments are supported by appropriate documentation, either in the form of an original trade invoice or other appropriate form of document confirming the payment as due and/or an acknowledgement of receipt is obtained, where no other form of invoice is available; - > An official order has been raised covering the purchase where no formal contractual arrangement is in place; and - > VAT has been appropriately identified and coded to the control account for periodic recovery and that submissions have been returned in a timely manner.

 We discussed controls over the authorising of payments with the officers.

-To gain assurance in this area we substantively tested a sample of 16 payments supported by 18 invoices paid in the year to 30th September 2020 selected from the main cash book.
+To gain assurance in this area we substantively tested a sample of 34 payments supported by 49 invoices paid in the year to 31st March 2021 selected from the main cash book.
 Our sample included all payments individually in excess of £2,000, plus every 20th other payment recorded to ensure items were selected randomly but included material items.
-Our sample totalled £79,128 equating to 65% of the value of non-pay related payments in the year to date.
+Our sample totalled £171,613 equating to 64% of the value of non-pay related payments in the year.

 We note one large payment for litigation costs was supported by emails.
 We understand the Courts do not provide invoices.
-We understand that paperwork will be issued at the end of the process to support the recovery of VAT.